HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/Set_up_OIDC_for_DX.md

 First, detach the existing login option by changing its unique name:

-1. Navigate to the portal site `https://<HOSTNAME>/wps/portal` and log in as the admin user (wpsadmin:wpsadmin)
+1. Navigate to the portal site `https://<HOSTNAME>/wps/portal` and log in as the admin user (wpsadmin:wpsadmin).

 2. Click the **home icon** dropdown to open the applications menu and click **Administration**.